fingo/spata/readme.md

 [Cats Effect thread model](https://typelevel.org/cats-effect/docs/thread-model).
-The plain (non-shifting) versions could be useful when (for any reason), the underlying effect system is limited to `Sync` type class (the shifting versions require `Async`), or the data is read from `scala.io.Source` - the shifting version may be less performant in this case.
+The plain (non-shifting) versions could be useful when (for any reason), the underlying effect system is limited to `Sync` type class (the shifting versions require `Async`), or the data is read from `scala.io.Source` - the shifting version may be less performant in some scenarios.

 The simplest way to read data from and write to a file is:
 ```scala